-This is the first free GCSE English lesson in a series designed to get you and your teenagers discussing books.
-I am starting with the section of the GCSE English Literature syllabus where your teenager will need to study a 19th-century novel.
-This week we will be looking at Frankenstein – a popular choice with schools.
+This lesson fits into the GCSE English Literature syllabus, where your teenager will need to study a 19th-century novel.
+This lesson is for Frankenstein – a very popular choice with schools.
 Frankenstein is one of the 19th-century choices on both the the AQA and Edexcel exam boards.

 Frankenstein by Mary Shelley: A Free GCSE English Lesson